hasura/graphql-engine/v3/rfcs/dx/20240620-simplify-subgraph-getting-started-and-federation.md

 ddn connector build create --connector connector.yaml --target-env-file app/.env.app.cloud
 ```

+Order of env
+- specify either as --env flags or --env-file flags, which can be specified multiple times
+- all flags override the env specified in the subgraph.yaml file
+- later flags override earlier flags

 ## --subgraph flag should take the file name

 What this is about: on introducing federation, we realize that the primitive is the subgraph not the supergraph.
 The following commands are updated to consider the subgraph.yaml file instead of specifying a supergraph.yaml file and the subgraph by name.